Last updated on September 25th, 2019

 - 1/2 teaspoon freshly ground black pepper

-Once the kale is tender, toss the bacon and vegetables with the bread cubes until well-mixed, then pour into a 9×13-inch casserole dish.
+- Once the kale is tender, toss the bacon and vegetables with the bread cubes, then transfer to a 9-by-13-inch casserole dish.

 - Whisk the eggs, cream, milk, pepper, and salt until fully blended and smooth.

 - Pour the egg custard evenly over the bread in the casserole dish.

 - Bake for 45 minutes to 1 hour, or until the liquid has set and the bread is golden brown and crispy on top.